 However, you can also pack nothing.
 You can literally buy anything you want in Mexico City.

 There are 3 ways you can leave the airport: subway, taxi, or Uber.
 I personally have always used a taxi.
 There are men standing in blue uniforms saying “taxi, taxi” in front of a white kiosk with the fares of certain zones within the city.
 This is an authorized taxi station where you pre-pay for your fare at the kiosk for the designated zone you need to get to, and you hand that voucher to a taxi waiting outside.
 This system ensures all the prices are the same and is very safe.
-If you do not go through this system, who knows what price you will get or what taxi driver.
 However, taxi is the most expensive way to get into downtown Mexico, something along the lines of $8-$10.

 A less expensive way is taking an Uber.
 For this you will need Internet connection that you may or may not have inside the airport.
 If you do, I recommend this over the taxi.
 It’s cheaper and will just bill your credit card.
 Make sure you don’t have a card with foreign transaction fees.
 An Uber is around $5-$7.

 The least expensive way to travel from the airport is the subway.
 The flat fare is 5 pesos or 27 cents.
 TWENTY-SEVEN CENTS.
 I recommend this mode of transportation for everywhere EXCEPT the airport.
 The subway is small and usually packed.
 I, in general, don’t like to carry suitcases or large backpacks in crowds, not just in Mexico but anywhere.
-I feel like that is screaming “vulnerable tourist” to anyone preying for that.
 I also would not ride the subway at night.
-There are various tunnels that are dimly lit.
-Although there are usually police stationed in the subway, I don’t feel comfortable doing this in DC so I wouldn’t do this in Mexico either.
-In addition, the ride from the airport is 45-50 minutes by subway but 15 minutes by Uber or taxi.
+There are various tunnels that are dimly lit although there are usually police stationed in the subway.
+In addition, the ride from the airport is 45-50 minutes by subway, but 15 minutes by Uber or taxi.
 It’s your choice, but I don’t have time for that.
 You can catch the metro at Terminal 1.
 From Terminal 2, go up one floor and take the free airport train (keep your boarding pass you may have to show it) and go outside the terminal to Gate 1, walk to the main road and down into the metro station.
 You may need to speak Spanish for this.

 If you are going anywhere else in the city, the subway is THE FUCKING BOMB.
 I’ve been on subways in Vienna, Paris, New York, DC, and Malaysia.
 This has got to be the best subway system there is in life.
 Yes, I’m serious.
 It is so easy to follow, you don’t need to know Spanish or anything.
 They have pictures that describe everything.
 Like if you fuck up, you just have to be stupid.
 But I’ll explain it anyway.